Richard Halliburton: Lecturer and pioneer of adventure journalism

+The book also covered other journeys, including retracing the track of Hernán Cortés' conquest of Mexico, and his enactment of the role of Robinson Crusoe as a "cast away" on the island of Tobago in the Caribbean, donning a full goat-skin costume as had been worn by Alexander Selkirk when he was marooned in the South Pacific Ocean in the early 18th century.
+Animals figure prominently in this and many other of Halliburton's adventures.

 Ascent to fame

 Halliburton's friends during this time included movie stars, writers, musicians, painters, and politicians, including writers Gertrude Atherton and Kathleen Norris, Senator James Phelan, philanthropist Noël Sullivan, and actors Ramón Novarro and Rod La Rocque.
 Casual acquaintances were many, as lectures, personal appearances (notably to promote India Speaks), syndicated columns, and radio broadcasts made him a household name associated with romantic travel.

 Halliburton was acquainted with swashbuckling cinema star Douglas Fairbanks Sr., who was also a world traveler.
-Halliburton himself, though several times approached about film versions of his adventures (notably by Fox Film Corporation in 1933 for The Royal Road to Romance), only appeared in one movie, the Walter Futter-produced semi-documentary India Speaks (1932, a sequel to the Futter-produced Africa Speaks; re-released in 1947, it was given the lurid title of Bride of Buddha or Bride of the East).
+Halliburton himself, though several times approached about film versions of his adventures (notably by Fox Film Corporation in 1933 for The Royal Road to Romance), only appeared in one movie, the Walter Futter-produced semi-documentary India Speaks (1932, a sequel to the Futter-produced Africa Speaks!; re-released in 1947, it was given the lurid title of Bride of Buddha or Bride of the East).
 Weak in plot, romantic interest, special effects and dramatic incident, the film could hardly compete with 1932's outdoor blockbuster adventure Tarzan, the Ape Man with Johnny Weissmuller and Maureen O'Sullivan or 1933's smashing box office success King Kong with Robert Armstrong and Fay Wray, and its poor reception encouraged Halliburton to forgo a secondary career in cinema.